snowplow/snowplowanalytics.com/_posts/2018-02-13-dataflow-runner-0.4.0-released/index.md

     ...
 {% endhighlight %}

-**TODO BEN TO EXPLAIN PRECISELY WHICH FILES ARE DOWNLOADED AND PRINTED OUT, AND IN WHAT SCENARIOS.**
+Note that all log files for all the steps which ended up in the `FAILED` state will be printed out.
+Usually, those log files can be located in a bucket conforming to the following pattern `s3://my-bucket/emr-logs/j-123/steps/s-123/` where:

+- `s3://my-bucket/emr-logs` is the log URI you filled out when launching the cluster
+- `j-123` is the cluster ID
+- `s-123` is the failed step ID

 <h2 id="tags">2.
 Reducing logging noise</h2>

-We have also reduced the "noisiness" of our logging, with each jobflow step now producing only one informational line throughout the lifetime of the cluster.
+We have also reduced the "noisiness" of our logging, with each jobflow step now producing only one informational line throughout the lifetime of the cluster by specifying its output status, e.g. whether it completed successfully, was cancelled or failed.

-**TODO BEN CAN YOU DEFINE WHAT one informational line MEANS?
-ADD A BIT MORE DETAIL HERE**

-This is in contrast with the previous approach which consisted of outputting every step's state every fifteen seconds.
+This is in contrast with the previous approach which consisted of outputting every completed, successfully or not, step's state every fifteen seconds.

-**TODO DO YOU MEAN EMITTING EVERY 15 SECONDS THE STATE OF EVERY STEP IN THE JOBFLOW - WHETHER PAST PRESENT OR FUTURE?**

 <h2 id="roadmap">3.
 Roadmap</h2>